BuckyFinance/BuckyFinance/README.md

 - If users want to swap `DSC` tokens from chain `A` to chain `B`, they can do so in one transaction by using the `burnAndMint` function on chain `A`'s `Minter` contract.
 The `Minter` will burn `DSC` on chain `A`, then send a CCIP message to the `Main Router`.
 The `Main Router` will then send a CCIP message to the `Minter` contract on chain `B` to mint `DSC` tokens for the user.

 ## Credit System
-We leverage `Chainlink Functions` to call our `Credit API` in a decentralized manner.
-The `API` aggregates a user's activity information in the DeFi ecosystem and returns the user's `credit`.
+We leverage Chainlink Functions to call our Credit API in a decentralized manner.
+The API aggregates a user's activity information in the DeFi ecosystem and returns the user's credit score, which is evaluated using AI based on the following criteria:

+- The user's total wallet balance.
+- The number of transactions made.
+- The volume of on-chain transactions participated in.
+- The amount borrowed from major lending protocols such as Aave, Compound, Spark, etc. If their collaterals have been liquidated, their credit score will decrease.
+- Their involvement in staking, governance voting, and other community activities, reflecting the user's engagement and commitment to the ecosystem.

 # Go-to-Market Strategies
 BuckyFinance's initial support will focus on commonly used tokens such as ETH, USDT, USDC, and WBTC for collaterals.
 This strategy aims to build trust and demonstrate the efficacy of the protocol by starting with well-known and widely accepted tokens.